RainerEmrich/build-lool/README.md

 # build-lool

 Script collection to build libreoffice online on ubuntu 16.04.
 Updates the system, installs and sets up the required packages.
 Finally builds libreoffice and libreoffice online.

+## Requirements

+You need an Ubuntu 16.04. instance as VM or on real Hardware.
+A user account with sudo capability.

+## Configuration

-Before you start please customize the configuration in config/lool-config.sh.
+Before you start please customize the configuration.
+Copy config/lool-config.sh.example to config/lool-config.sh.
+Adjust config/lool-config.sh to your needs.

 You may define different versions for poco, libreoffice core and libreoffice online.
 The current settings are tested by me.